trustnote-org/document/TR-2018-01/TrustNote-TR-2018-01.md

 <li><b>High security level</b> This system has a 2<sup>128</sup> security target; The best attacks known actually cost more than 2<sup>140</sup> bit operations on average, and degrade quadratically in success probability as the number of bit operations drops. </li>
 <li><b>Foolproof session keys</b> Signatures are generated deterministically; key generation consumes new randomness but new signatures do not.
 This is not only a speed feature but also a security feature, directly relevant to the recent collapse of the Sony PlayStation 3 security system. </li>
 <li><b>Collision resilience</b> Hash-function collisions do not break this system.
 This adds a layer of defense against the possibility of weakness in the selected hash function.</li>
 <li><b>No secret array indices</b> Ed25519 never reads or writes data from secret addresses in RAM; the pattern of addresses is completely predictable.
-The software is therefore immune to cache-timing attacks, hyperthreading attacks, and other side-channel attacks that rely on leakage of addresses through the CPU cache.</li>
+The software is therefore immune to cache-timing attacks, hyper threading attacks, and other side-channel attacks that rely on leakage of addresses through the CPU cache.</li>
 <li><b>No secret branch conditions</b> Ed25519 never performs conditional branches based on secret data; the pattern of jumps is completely predictable.
 The software is therefore immune to side-channel attacks that rely on leakage of information through the branch-prediction unit.</li>
 <li><b>Small signatures</b> Signatures fit into 64 bytes.
 These signatures are actually compressed versions of longer signatures; the times for compression and decompression are included in the cycle counts reported above.</li>
 <li><b>Small keys</b> Public keys consume only 32 bytes.
 The times for compression and decompression are again included.</li>
 </ul>

-**Eventually**, it is evident that Ed25519 is one of the best available Public-key signature algorithm untill now which is going to be used for digital signatures.
+**Eventually**, it is evident that Ed25519 is one of the best available Public-key signature algorithm until now which is going to be used for digital signatures.
 We may change the Public-key signature if we find some flaw in Ed25519 or if we find another Public-key signature algorithm which offers higher assurance and performance.
 We picked Ed25519 algorithm because of the advantages this algoritm offering.
 For more in-depth information about Ed25519 features please visit [Ed25519](https://ed25519.cr.yp.to/papers.html) official website.

 ----------